 16. Visit the Hastings City Art Gallery – FREE

 To get your dose of art and culture, visit the Hastings City Art Gallery in Hastings city centre.
 The free-entry art gallery has ever-changing exhibitions from both local and international artists.

 17. See the Nga Pou O Heretaunga – FREE

 A public open-air art piece you can’t miss is the Nga Pou O Heretaunga!
 Wander among 18 Maori carvings, each representing an ancestor from the local area.
 Each ancestor is facing its marae (Maori meeting ground), while the whole piece is positioned to form the constellation of Matariki (Matariki is a star constellation that represents the Maori New Year).

 Location: Civic Square.

 18. Watch a Movie at the Focal Point Cinema – CHEAP

 Probably the best-looking cinema building in New Zealand, the Focal Point Cinema shows mainstream movies in a boutique cinema setting.
 Choose something yummy from their cinema cafe and sit down to a movie for a cheap thing to do in Hastings.
 Cinema tickets are around NZ$13 per adult.

 Location: 126 Heretaunga Street East.

-Location: 21km north of Hastings via State Highway 2.
+Location: 21km (13 miles) north of Hastings via State Highway 2.